5 Ways to Prevent Struggling Readers from Experiencing Shame & Anxiety in the Classroom

 Learn your student’s story

-When struggling readers describe their turning point with reading or with school, it often comes down to one teacher or adult that took the time to understand what was going on.
+When struggling readers describe their turning point with reading or school, it often comes down to one teacher or adult who took the time to understand what was going on.
 It can be difficult with a class full of students, but if you take a little extra time to get to know your struggling students, you could be the turning point they need.
-Whether it’s helping them find the source of their difficulties or if you can teach them strategies that can help them work through their struggles—it's worth the time.
+Whether it’s helping them find the source of their difficulties or if you can teach them strategies that can help them work through their struggles—it’s worth the time.
 It could save them years of struggle and embarrassment.

 Create a safe learning environment